 - Successful defence of two Plaintiffs' motor claims resulting in dismissal of the action in Chan Wai Ling and Another v.
 Tang Chi Ho, HCPI 428 of 2003 (decision of Suffiad J. on 13 May 2004).

-- Advising a number of insurers on the breach of insurance policy issues and implications on insurers' liabilities as well as tactics to be adopted, including advising on joinder of the insurer in the proceedings as compared to that of taking over conduct of the proceedings on a non-waiver basis.
+- Advised a number of insurers on the breach of insurance policy issues and implications on insurers' liabilities as well as tactics to be adopted, including advising on joinder of the insurer in the proceedings as compared to that of taking over conduct of the proceedings on a non-waiver basis.

 - Handled various high value claims for catastrophic injury cases resulting in expeditious out of Court resolution.